BatuhanYilmazzz/food-station-react/README.md

 ## Future Ideas

-- Make the app show different images for day and night
+- Make the app describe how you should cook the food .

 ## Show your support